-If the Department were required to go through the hierarchy of § 771(16) yet again for CV profit and SG&A, as the respondents have argued throughout the underlying proceeding, the agency would be identifying sales of identical merchandise, or similar merchandise, that were made in the ordinary course of trade, but that have already been disregarded in the price determination under § 773(a) because they were not made "at a time reasonably corresponding to the U.S. sales" under § 773(a)(1)(A).
+If the Department were required to go through the hierarchy of section 771(16) of the Act yet again for CV profit and SG&A, as respondents have argued throughout the underlying proceeding, the agency would be identifying sales of identical merchandise, or similar merchandise, that were made in the ordinary course of trade but that have already been disregarded in the price determination under section 773(a) of the Act because they were not made "at a time reasonably corresponding to the U.S. sales" under section 773(a)(1)(A) of the Act.
 To now rely solely upon those disregarded sales to determine the profit and SG&A components of CV would be equivalent to constructing the same value as reflected in the price of those disregarded sales.
 Adopting such a methodology would defeat the purpose of the contemporaneity requirement embodied in the statute.
-In our view, Congress did not intend to have the application of the preferred methodology defeat the contemporaneity requirement of § 773(a)(1)(A).
-To the contrary, the Department has a responsibility to ensure that the statute is interpreted as a whole and applied in a manner that gives effect to every provision of the law enacted by Congress.
+In our view, Congress did not intend to have the application of the preferred methodology defeat the contemporaneity requirement of section 773(a)(1)(A) of the Act.
+To the contrary, the Department has a responsibility to ensure that the statute is interpreted as a whole and applied in a manner that gives effect to every provision of the law enacted by Congress.18